 Holistic assessment has been touted as an excellent way to improve diversity and build stronger classrooms based on fit, soft skills, and intent, rather than past performance on standardized tests.
-However, many schools are hesitant to talk in much detail about how they conduct their holistic admissions process.
+However, many admissions teams are hesitant to talk in much detail about how they conduct their holistic admissions process.

 Some schools are reluctant to share the details of their process because they believe it gives them a competitive edge over other similar programs.
-Other schools are nervous to show the world how ad-hoc their reviewing actually is for fear of legal penalties.
-The result is a great deal of uncertainty, both for schools who want to adopt an effective holistic review process and for the applicants who just want to get in.
+Other schools are nervous to show the world how ad-hoc their review process is for fear of legal penalties.
+The result is uncertainty, both for schools who want to adopt an effective holistic review process and for the applicants who just want to get in.

-In our search for answers, we looked to UC Berkeley’s Haas School of Business.
-Berkeley is renowned for being a pioneer in holistic admissions, and has been iterating and improving their assessment process for decades to ensure they are attracting the best fit students for their programs.
+In our search for answers, we turned to UC Berkeley’s Haas School of Business.
+Berkeley is renowned for being a pioneer in holistic admissions and has been iterating and improving their assessment process for decades to ensure they are attracting the best fit students for their programs.

 Kira Talent: Berkeley, as a whole, is known for its excellent collaborative campus culture.
 Haas has four defining principles (question the status quo, confidence without attitude, students always, beyond yourself) that help shape this culture.
 What role do these defining principles play into how you assess your applicants?

 Marjorie DeGraca: Our defining principles play a pivotal role in our campus culture and are an integral part of everything we do at Haas.
 Each principle represents certain behaviors and actions that we look for in all parts of an application — from letters of recommendation to the interview.
 It is important that we see an understanding and/or demonstration of all the defining principles and not just one.

 KT: This year there has been some grumbling about ‘transparency’ in admissions, with critics claiming the process itself is inherently unfair.
 How does your team work to ensure fairness in how you look at each student?